Codecademy/docs/content/cpp/concepts/enum/enum.md

   - 'paths/computer-science'
 ---

-In C++, an **enumeration (enum)** is a user defined type where we specify a set of values for a variable and the variable can only take one out of a small set of possible values.
+In C++, an **enumeration (enum)** is a user defined type where a set of values is specified for a variable and the variable can only take one out of a small set of possible values.

 ## Syntax